aridiosilva/DesignPrinciplesAndPatterns/README.md

 - reusability, and
 - on and on.

-They all influence the decomposition, often in conflicting ways.
+They all influence the **decomposition**, often in conflicting ways.

 Object-oriented design methodologies favor many different approaches: